 When preparing to buy a Djembe, it's important to determine the type of sound you're looking for before you start shopping.
 After reading the info in this Djembe Buying Guide, you'll be able to make a clear and confident decision about which drum is perfect for you.

 Section 1: A Brief Introduction to Djembes

-Djembe drums are traditionally carved from a single piece of solid African hardwood.
+Djembe drums are traditionally carved from a single piece of solid hardwood.
 African mahogany, iroko, and lenge wood are all excellent materials to use in this regard; Siam oak is a common substitute for drums made outside Africa.
-The hardness of the wood is important; it allows the shell of the djembe drum to be quite thin, which in turn improves the resonance and sound quality of the drum.
-Djembe drums made from softer woods are generally inferior.
+The age and strength of the wood plays an important role.
+Stronger woods mean that the shell can be carved thinner without sacrificing durability which results in better sound quality of the drum.
+A drum crafted from young, softer woods tend to produce lower quality sound.

 Today we see many players enjoying what we call “modern djembes”.
 These are drums that look and sound like the traditional African drum but are made of synthetic materials.
 Players seek out these drums when they want extra durability, a brighter tone or in some cases a less expensive option.
 Modern djembe shells are made from a range of materials including plastic, fiberglass or Acousticon to name a few.
 The drum heads are often synthetic as well, made from a form of mylar material altered to feel, look and sound like goatskin.
 These drum heads sometimes feature a modern tuning system where bolts are tightened to increase the pitch of the drum similar to tuning snare drums.